The Law Society regulates lawyers in the NWT. It cannot provide legal advice or assistance to the public.

 - Sheriff or Deputy Sheriff;

-- Lawyer licensed to practice in the NWT;
+- Lawyer approved to practice in the NWT;

 - Notary public appointed in the NWT;